-Before I share why businesses fail, it’s important to understand the different types of business failure.
+Before I share why online businesses fail, it’s first important to understand the different types of business failure.

 Another type of business failure is when certain areas of business are ignored.
-Again, the business may be profitable in the moment, but it could be even more so if marketing, content creating and technical aspects were equally cared for.
+Again, the business may be profitable at the moment, but it could be even more so if marketing, content creating, and technical aspects were equally cared for.